d3-geomap/site/content/docs/map-properties.md

 This section documents accessors that can/must be set when a `d3.geomap` object is created.

-#### geofile - required
+#### geofile - required if geoData is not set

-The TopoJSON file loaded to draw the map units, for example countries on a world map.
+The TopoJSON file to load for drawing the map units, for example countries on a world map.

+#### geoData - required if geofile is not set

+The content of a TopoJSON file that was already loaded.
+This is useful for creating multiple maps on one page for example.

 #### height - optional